Fabry Disease

 Key Mechanisms

-- Accumulation in the renal glomeruli and tubules leads to progressive kidney failure.
+Deposition in the renal glomeruli causes proteinuria and progressive renal failure.

 | Involvement | Details |